|Snow on the Sierra de las Nieves|

 The following villages surround the park, and all offer accommodation.
 They are spectacularly situated, with mountain backdrops, and are largely unspoiled due to their rural location.
 The villages… More →

-A quiet secluded spot ideal for a picnic, next to a natural spring and set in a clearing surrounded by forest.
-The spring has been capped and the water is collected and pumped to the local estates… More →
+Fuenfria is a quiet secluded spot ideal for a picnic, next to a natural spring and set in a clearing surrounded by forest.
+The spring has been capped and the water is collected and pumped to the… More →

 Leaving Tolox, follow the signs for the balneario (spa).
 After 1km you come to a small car park and kiosk, and a recreation area where you can observe the Rio Cabillos loop around and descend 100… More →

 In La Sierra de las Nieves the there are some beautiful rivers such as Rio Verde, Rio Guadalevín, Rio Turón and Rio Grande.

 With a relatively high level of rainfall and a reasonable altitude, there is a good coverage of vegetation and trees.
 The higher and wetter parts offer a range of trees and bushes of all colours,… More →

 The animals found in the park are those typical of southern Spain.
 The park has one of the largest populations of mountain goat in Andalucia, together with the doe deer or corzo.
 Other species… More →